Dresnik archaeological site

+Geography

 The village of Dresnik is located on the left side of the upper White Drin River valley, east of the town of Klina in the Dukagjini Plain (Central Dardania), in the western part of the Republic of Kosovo.
 The area known as "Lower Dresnik" is locally called "gradina" or "small fortress."
 The surrounding hills and fertile plains have historically supported agriculture, including grain cultivation, fruit farming, viticulture, and livestock.

+History

 Early scholars such as Arthur Evans, Emil Čershkov, and Zef Mirdita all supported the view that Dresnik was a Roman municipium, based on epigraphic evidence.

 Following the Roman conquest of Dardania, the area became part of the province of Moesia around 2–6 CE.
 Under Emperor Domitian (81–96 CE), it became part of the new province of Moesia Superior after 86 CE.